anan44/it-starts-with-clojure/materials/6-simple-web-application/1-setting-up.md

 If we try to evaluate it again, it does nothing.
 It is a great tool if you want to make sure that certain function is run only once while you are developing.
+Outside development environment it does not make much of a difference, since your code probably won't be running same `def` blocks twice.

 #### [`when`](https://clojuredocs.org/clojure.core/when)

 `when`is just like [ìf`](https://clojuredocs.org/clojure.core/if),
 except it does not take a false case.
+If the test evaluates true.
-It runs the the provided code, if the test evaluates true.
+it runs the the provided code,
 If the test evaluates false,
-then the code is not run.
+it does not run the code.

 Ok.
-Let's get back to buisness.
+Let's get back to business.

 Here we create an `atom` running-server with `defonce`.
 The initial value for the atom is `nil`.